xyiyy/GIF-Thumbnails/README.md

 ```
 where $new\_width=width \times \frac{new\_height}{height}$

+**Considering that some videos has been removed and are not available on bilibili now, we provide the feature of these videos extracted by 3D-ResNet-50.
+Features are released on the [BaiduDisk](https://pan.baidu.com/s/1BOeRQDM2It_IG69lQqaidg) with code `g9pa`.**

 ### Time-sync Comments
 For time-sync comments, we only release the number of comments in each second.
 ```